awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-list-add-remove-tags-for-topic.md

 **Note**
 Currently, tag\-based access control isn't available\.

-## To List, Add, and Remove, Metadata Tags for an Amazon SNS Topic Using the AWS Management Console<a name="add-update-remove-tags-for-topic-aws-console"></a>
+## To list, add, and remove, metadata tags for an Amazon SNS topic using the AWS Management Console<a name="add-update-remove-tags-for-topic-aws-console"></a>

-1. Sign in to the [Amazon SNS console](https://console.aws.amazon.com/sns/)\.
+1. Sign in to the [Amazon SNS console](https://console.aws.amazon.com/sns/home)\.

 1. On the navigation panel, choose **Topics**\.